luiscoco/SpringBoot_Sample2-created-WebAPI-with-VSCode/README.md

 # How to create a SpringBoot Web API in VSCode

+You can find this example source code in this github repo: https://github.com/luiscoco/SpringBoot_Sample2-created-WebAPI-with-VSCode

 ## 1. Set up the environment

 First, ensure you have the following setup in your VS Code environment: